 \subsection{Spin wave spectrum}

-Our final experimental evidence related to the magnetic ground state of CuNdO$_2$ comes from measurements of its collective spin excitations with INS.
-In contrast to the earlier presented INS measurements that were used to establish the CEF scheme, these measurements were performed at lower temperatures and with smaller incident energies.
-Neutron scattering spectra with an incident neutron beam energy of $3.55$~meV ($\lambda=4.8$~\AA) at a temperature of $4~$K and $0.05$~K, which are respectively above and below $T_N$, are presented in Fig.~\ref{fig:FOCUS}(a,b).
-Above $T_N$, consistent with the CEF scheme, no INS is observed for energy transfers up to 1~meV.
+Our final experimental evidence related to the magnetic ground state of CuNdO$_2$ comes from measurements of its collective spin excitations with inelastic neutron scattering.
+In contrast to the earlier presented inelastic neutron scattering measurements that were used to establish the CEF scheme, these measurements were performed at lower temperatures and with smaller incident energies.
+Neutron scattering spectra with an incident neutron beam energy of $3.55$~meV ($\lambda=4.8$~\AA) at a temperature of $4$~K and $0.05$~K, which are respectively above and below $T_N$, are presented in Fig.~\ref{fig:FOCUS}(a,b).
+Above $T_N$, consistent with the CEF scheme, no inelastic neutron scattering is observed for energy transfers up to 1~meV.
 Below $T_N$, however, we observe a weakly dispersive excitation centered at an energy transfer close to 0.3~meV, which signifies a symmetry breaking of the CEF ground-state doublet.
 The intensity of this excitation is observed to peak close to 1.1~\AA$^{-1}$.

 To investigate the thermal evolution of this spin excitation, we collected identical spectra for temperatures between $0.05$~K and $4$~K. The $Q$-integrated spectra (Fig.~\ref{fig:FOCUS}(c)) show that an inelastic peak is clearly resolved only below approximately $1$~K, while it merges with the quasi-elastic scattering at higher temperatures.
 To quantify the temperature dependence, we subtracted the $4~$K data set from each lower temperature data set and fitted the resulting inelastic peak to a Gaussian profile of variable area.
 The temperature dependence of this integrated area, shown in the top right inset of Fig.~\ref{fig:FOCUS}(c), indicates that the inelastic peak develops within the critical thermal region of the magnetic ordering at $T_N = 0.78$~K.